AnnMariaB/sql-sales-analysis/README.md

 # Sales Analysis with SQL

+A beginner-friendly SQL project focused on analyzing sales data and extracting actionable business insights.

 ## 📊 Project Overview
 This project explores sales data using SQL queries to extract useful business insights and support data-driven decision-making.